 This guide is focused on the API upload and should not be used as an introduction to customs procedures or TSS.
-Links to guidance on TSS and the declarations processes can be found in the I need to know more section below.
+Links to guidance on TSS and the declarations processes can be found in the I need to know more section of this guide.